-This fabric prevents particulates’ passing, such as mucus, cough sputum, and other viral particles from passing through the mask.
-The filaments of the fibers have a diameter of less than one micro.
-This fine-scale material is created by melting plastic and then blowing it into strands, and finally sheets.
+This fabric prevents particulates’ passing, such as mucus, cough sputum, and other viral particles, from passing through the mask.
+The filaments of the fibres have a diameter of less than one micron.
+This fine-scale material is created by melting plastic and then blowing it into strands and, finally sheets.

 Such material is not comfortable with making and requires the highest quality machinery.
 Hence, the difficulty in ramping up production at the start of the pandemic.

 Due to the higher standards, N95 masks are more challenging to breathe through than FFP1 masks.
 However, this difficulty comes with much greater protection.
 Therefore, some manufacturers have taken to including valves in their masks.
 These are plastic valves found in the front or side of the mask.
 They allow unfiltered air to escape when you exhale.
 Some filters also contain activated carbon, known for its ability to absorb airborne particles.